MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Investigate.md

 27. Select **Insights** and review.

-28. Select the Base20E Host graphic (your WIN1 device name may vary depending on how it was deployed by your lab hoster).

-29. Select **Timeline** and review.

-30. Select **Info** and review.

-31. Select **Entities** and review.

-32. Select **Insights** and review.

-33. Select the **Alert** in the graph.
+28. Select the **Alert** in the graph.
 A menu should appear around the icon.
 Select related alerts.

-34. Explore related Alerts.
+29. Explore related Alerts.

 ## Proceed to Exercise 8